Rising-Stars-by-Sunshine/STATS201_Autumn2023-Week2/README.md

    * **Results**: Two key outcomes facilitate the comparison process.
 Firstly, employing the confusion matrix from sklearn allows us to evaluate the accuracy of machine learning algorithms by juxtaposing their predictions against the actual answers.
 Secondly, leveraging the classification tool from sklearn provides a visual representation of the accuracy range for each machine learning algorithm, particularly in the identification of SLI, ASD, and TD.
 Additionally, as a supplementary component, the report will highlight the most significant features identified after the complete classification process.
      * Ultimately, the findings revealed that the random forest algorithm performed exceptionally well, ranking as the best algorithm after the SoftVotingEnsembleMethod.
 Consequently, it is safe to conclude that the random forest demonstrates accurate predictions, aligning with reports from 2023 and validating Lee's research method as consistent with current trends.

-   * **Intellectual Merit/Practical impact**: Having recognized the random forest as the most effective individual algorithm in this field of study, there is an opportunity for additional investigation to uncover the underlying reasons for its optimal performance.
+   * **Intellectual Merit/Practical Impact**: Having recognized the random forest as the most effective individual algorithm in this field of study, there is an opportunity for additional investigation to uncover the underlying reasons for its optimal performance.
 However, a more significant revelation arises from the minor findings: the identification of the most crucial features for detection.
 This discovery holds the potential to provide novel insights, offering valuable input for advancing the field.
 Understanding these indicative features can play a pivotal role in enhancing early detection efforts and other applications within the domain.

 ## Table of Contents
   * **[Literature](Literature/README.md)**: Review of relevant existing literature.